OrderMyGear/slate/source/includes/v1_1_7/_account_addresses.md

 ## List of Addresses for User

 List the account level address book for a specific user based on the user ID (not username) you supply.
+Keep in mind, the response will return up to 500 records on a single page and you will need to use "per_page" and "page" URL parameters to see all the records.

 ```shell
 curl "https://subdomain.mybrightsites.com/api/v1.1.7/users/494/addresses?token=GXzAxWkkyYLsESGQTU15"